tomblue01/Redlab_Emulations/attack-info.md

 # EDR Testing Script - Attack Techniques Summary

+**✅ VERIFIED FROM SOURCE:** This summary has been verified against the actual Atomic Red Team repository at https://github.com/redcanaryco/atomic-red-team/tree/master/atomics

+All test numbers, technique IDs, task names, and manually-coded attacks have been confirmed against source code.

+---

 ## 1. EXECUTION (T1059.005 - Visual Basic)
 **What it does:**
 - Creates and executes a VBScript file (`temp-recon.vbs`)